vbrawny/mfeude/README.md

 ```

 The build should happen successfully and a dist folder with all necessary files should be created inside container folder.

+### 52

+Follow the above steps for marketing application.

+### 53

+We use github actions to implement CI CD pipelines.
+Any event occured in github repo

+Run all worklows associated to this events

+Workflow

+We use four workflows 1.Container 2.Marketing 3.Dashboard and 4.Auth

+1.Container

+- Whenever code is pushed to the master/main branch and this commit contains a change to the 'container' folder.

+- Then "change into container folder".

+- Then "Install Dependencies".

+- Then "Create a production build using webpack".

+- Then "Upload the result to AWS S3"

+  2.Marketing

+- Whenever code is pushed to the master/main branch and this commit contains a change to the 'marketing' folder.

+- Then "change into marketing folder".

+- Then "Install Dependencies".

+- Then "Create a production build using webpack".

+- Then "Upload the result to AWS S3"

+  3.Dashboard

+- Whenever code is pushed to the master/main branch and this commit contains a change to the 'dashboard' folder.

+- Then "change into dashboard folder".

+- Then "Install Dependencies".

+- Then "Create a production build using webpack".

+- Then "Upload the result to AWS S3"

+  4.Auth

+- Whenever code is pushed to the master/main branch and this commit contains a change to the 'auth' folder.

+- Then "change into auth folder".

+- Then "Install Dependencies".

+- Then "Create a production build using webpack".

+- Then "Upload the result to AWS S3"

+This should be continuous process.